scikit-rf/scikit-rf/doc/source/tutorials/introduction.rst

 	In [21]: line1+line

-This problem can be circumvented by interpolating one of Networks, using :func:`Network.resample`.
+This problem can be solved by interpolating one of Networks, using :func:`Network.resample`.

 .. ipython::

+	In [21]: line1

 	In [21]: line1.resample(201)

+	In [21]: line1

 	In [21]: line1+line

-A similar application is the need to combine Networks which cover different frequency bands.
+A related application is the need to combine Networks which cover different frequency ranges.
 Two  Netwoks can be stitched together using :func:`stitch`, which  concatenates their s-parameter matrices along their frequency axis.
+To combine a WR-2.2 Network with a WR-1.5 Network,

 .. ipython::